Pediatric Advanced Hepatology Fellowship

 Overview

-The Pediatric Advanced Hepatology Fellowship at the Children’s Hospital of Philadelphia (CHOP) is a one-year ACGME accredited specialized program aimed at training academic pediatric transplant Hepatologists since 2010.
+The Pediatric Advanced Hepatology Fellowship at the Children’s Hospital of Philadelphia (CHOP) is a one-year ACGME accredited specialized program (established in 2010) for training of academic pediatric transplant Hepatologists.
 The program offers vast clinical experience in the evaluation, diagnosis, and management of primary and secondary liver diseases and focus in transplant hepatology along with opportunities to participate in innovative clinical, translational, and basic science research.

 Training Tomorrow’s Leaders